Netflix/dgs-framework/README.md

 At Netflix, we have completed migrating all our applications to the new implementation.
 Some issues were found and fixed on the way, but we see no blockers to proceed as planned.

-There is a Pull Request that already includes most of the work to delete the legacy code.
+A [Pull Request](https://github.com/Netflix/dgs-framework/pull/1995) already includes most of the work to delete the legacy code.

 *Action: Please manually switch to the new `com.netflix.graphql.dgs:graphql-dgs-spring-graphql-starter` starter to ensure your app runs without problems so that you won't be surprised by the 10.0 version!*